bagder/uncurled/README.md

 of the relative successes some of my projects have had, I frequently get questions about subjects related to maintaining Open Source.
 How to run a project and what makes them succeed?
-For a long time I have been collecting lessons from my life with open source into a list of advice for fellow open source library hackers.
+For a long time I have been collecting lessons from my life with Open Source into a list of advice for fellow open source library hackers.
 This document is my attempt to convert those thoughts and experiences into words.